-Asian stocks mixed after China data
+Global stocks mixed after weak Chinese trade data

 - Watch: Drone crashes into Space Needle during New Year’s Eve fireworks setup WATCH

+AUTO STOCKS: Shares in Fiat Chrysler were up 3.6 percent in Milan, after dropping about 10 percent drop the previous day, when U.S. authorities accused the company of using software that makes some of its vehicles’ emit more pollution than is allowed.
+Separately, Renault saw its stock fall 2.7 percent after prosecutors in Paris said they have also opened a probe of the French manufacturer.
+Investors are wary of the impact on automakers of emissions probes, with Volkswagen racking up $20 billion in costs in the U.S. over its scandal there.

-SAMSUNG: Samsung Electronics fell 3.5 percent, its first drop in about a week, pulling the benchmark Kospi lower.
+SAMSUNG: South Korea’s Samsung Electronics fell 3.5 percent, its first drop in about a week, pulling the benchmark Kospi lower.
 The share price of the world’s largest maker of memory chips and smartphones had hit new highs in recent weeks, driven by expectations of strong earnings from its semiconductor business.
-Prosecutors investigating the influence-peddling scandal that prompted the impeachment of President Park Geun-hye named Lee Jae-yong, Samsung vice chairman, a bribery suspect in the political scandal.
-Lee left the prosecutors’ office Friday morning after a 22 hour-long grilling and prosecutors said they will decide during the weekend whether to arrest Lee.
+Prosecutors investigating the influence-peddling scandal that prompted the impeachment of President Park Geun-hye have named Lee Jae-yong, Samsung vice chairman, a bribery suspect in the political scandal.

-OIL: Benchmark crude oil rose 5 cents at $53.06 per barrel in electronic trading on the New York Mercantile Exchange.
-The contract gained 76 cents, or 1.5 percent, to close at $53.01 a barrel on Thursday.
-Brent crude, which is used to price oil sold internationally, also added 5 cents, to $56.07 a barrel.
+OIL: Benchmark crude oil fell 63 cents to $52.38 per barrel in electronic trading on the New York Mercantile Exchange.
+The contract gained 76 cents on Thursday.
+Brent crude, which is used to price oil sold internationally, lost 64 cents to $55.37 per barrel.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.